-Hard disk drive space usage The Hard Disk tab displays the
+Hard disk drive space usage

 The Hard Disk tab displays the used and available hard disk drive space.
 The left panel of the tab lists all logical drives.
 Click a hard disk drive to display the information on the right panel.
 The pie chart at the bottom of the window represents the used (blue) and the available HDD space.